semahawk/nemo/README.md

 ### Userdefined

-Basic syntax: `FUN name ARGS block`
+Basic syntax: `FUN IDENT ARGS block`

 If `ARGS` is empty, it means function doesn't take any parameters.
 If it takes, specify them, and separate with commas, if there's more than one.